Page 1 - Science Study Guide for the ACT

 The Types of Passages

-This section involves three passage types: Data Representation (30 to 40%), Research Summaries (45 to 55%), and Conflicting Viewpoints (15 to 20%).
+This section involves three passage types: data representation (30 to 40%), research summaries (45 to 55%), and conflicting viewpoints (15 to 20%).
 Like the other sections on the ACT, there is no penalty for incorrect responses, so answer every question, even if you’re unsure of the answer.

 Understanding Your Task

-When reading through the passages and graphs, jot down notes to help keep track of the information presented and to give yourself visual markers that make it easier for you to find important information when you start working through the questions.
+When reading through the passages and graphs, jot down notes to help keep track of the information presented and give yourself visual markers that make it easier to find important information when you start working through the questions.
 Practice taking notes while analyzing passages so that you can avoid spending time rereading information you’ve already examined.
 Remember, the real challenge in doing well on this test is accurately analyzing the information presented while managing your time wisely.

 The Challenge